Chrisvenator/BeatKenja/README.md

 ## How to use

-<pre>Note that I may be using map and diff interchangeably because me dumb D:</pre>
+<pre>Note that a map is the whole of a map.
+It contains a song, info.dat and at least one difficulty.
+A diff (short for difficulty) is only a single difficulty file (For example: "ExpertPlusStandard.dat").
+We will only work with difficulties from this point on. </pre>

 ### Onset Creation